All Posts

 Amazon, other retailers revamp ‘free’ shipping as costs soar

-By Lisa Baertlein LOS ANGELES (Reuters) – There is no such thing as free shipp..
+By Lisa Baertlein LOS ANGELES (Reuters) – There is no such thing as free shipping.
+Even so, Amazon.com Inc and other online reta..

 S&P Global fined 1.1 million euros for premature credit rating publications